-Pledges Receivable - Contributions, which include unconditional promises to give (pledges), are recognized as revenues in the period the Foundation is notified of the commitment.
+Contributions and Pledges Receivable - Contributions, which include unconditional promises to give (pledges), are recognized as revenues in the period the Foundation is notified of the commitment.
 Conditional promises to give are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met.
 Unconditional pledges from program campaigns are recorded as temporarily restricted support when received due to donor time restrictions.
 Payments received on such pledges are recognized simultaneously as an increase in unrestricted net assets and a decrease in temporarily restricted net assets.
+No allowance for doubtful accounts was considered necessary in the Statement of Financial Position as of December 31, 2019 and 2018.